scalalandio/chimney/docs/docs/under-the-hood.md

 !!! example

     ```scala
-    // Transformer is a subtype of Autoderived (is more specific/constrained)
+    // Transformer is a subtype of AutoDerived (is more specific/constrained)
-    trait Transformer[From, To] extends Transformer.Autoderived {
+    trait Transformer[From, To] extends Transformer.AutoDerived {
       def transform(src: From): To
     }
     object Transformer {
-      trait Autoderived[From, To] {
+      trait AutoDerived[From, To] {
         def transform(src: From): To
       }
-      // Somewhere in the companion object we would define an implicit derivation of Autoderived,
+      // Somewhere in the companion object we would define an implicit derivation of AutoDerived,
       // making it a low-priority(!!!) implicit and a macro.
     }
     ```

     ```scala
     // extension method on [From](from: From)
-    def transformInto[To](implicit transformer: Transformer.Autoderived[From, To]): To = transformer.transform(from)
+    def transformInto[To](implicit transformer: Transformer.AutoDerived[From, To]): To = transformer.transform(from)
     ```

 With such setup:

   - the user's `Transformer` would always be attempted first
-  - then summoning would fall back on `Transformer.Autoderived` if there was none (being low-priority)
+  - then summoning would fall back on `Transformer.AutoDerived` if there was none (being low-priority)
   - since the automatic derivation would be a macro, it could produce a nice compiler error instead of _implicit not found_ (in macros there are ways to fail compilation with an error)
-  - when needed, we could rule out automatic derivation just by summoning `Transformer` instead of `Transformer.Autoderived` (which is done both in macros and in [`import io.scalaland.chimney.syntax._`](cookbook.md#automatic-semiautomatic-and-inlined-derivation))
+  - when needed, we could rule out automatic derivation just by summoning `Transformer` instead of `Transformer.AutoDerived` (which is done both in macros and in [`import io.scalaland.chimney.syntax._`](cookbook.md#automatic-semiautomatic-and-inlined-derivation))

 ### How DSL summons `PartialTransformer` instance